survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 * `items: () => NoteStore.get(notes)` - Our new getter is used to filter `notes`.
 * `addNote`, `deleteNote` - These operate now based on the new logic we specified.

 After these changes we have set up a system that can maintain relations between `Lanes` and `Notes`.
 The current structure allowed us to keep singleton stores and a flat data structure.
-Dealing with references is a little nasty but that's consistent with the Flux architecture.
+Dealing with references is a little awkward but that's consistent with the Flux architecture.

 ![Separate notes](images/kanban_02.png)